-Rebuilt or Branded Title Used Car Dealer Scam
+Rebuilt Title Used Car Dealer Scam

 This used car dealer scam is very common among big and small dealerships alike.
 Car dealers are required by law to inform you if a vehicle has a branded title before you buy it.

 The scam happens when a car dealership knowingly sells you a vehicle that's been seriously damaged by flood, fire or accident.
 The vehicle has been salvaged, rebuilt and the title has been branded as such.